Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Introduction

 \section{Introduction}

-Game theory offers an attractive framework for analysing strategic interactions among agents in machine learning, with application to, for instance, the game of Go \cite{DS-AH-CJM-AG-LS-others:16}, autonomous driving \cite{SSS-SS-AS:16} and robotics \cite{JKG-ME-MK:17}.
+Game theory offers an attractive framework for analysing strategic interactions among agents, with application to, for instance, the game of Go~\cite{DS-AH-CJM-AG-LS-others:16}, autonomous driving \cite{SSS-SS-AS:16} and robotics \cite{JKG-ME-MK:17}.
 An important class of dynamic games is \emph{stochastic games}~\cite{LSS:53}, which move between states according to transition probabilities controlled jointly by multiple agents (also called players).
-Extending both strategic-form games to dynamic environments and Markov decision processes (MDPs) to multiple players, stochastic games have long been used to model sequential decision-making problems with more than one agent, ranging from multi-agent reinforcement learning~\cite{RY-XD-ZS-YS-JRM-FB:21}, to quantitative verification and synthesis for equilibria \cite{MK-GN-DP-GS:21}.
+Extending both strategic-form games to dynamic environments and Markov decision processes (MDPs) to multiple players, stochastic games have long been used to model sequential decision-making problems with more than one agent, ranging from multi-agent reinforcement learning~\cite{RY-XD-ZS-YS-JRM-FB:21} to quantitative verification and synthesis for equilibria~\cite{MK-GN-DP-GS:21}.

-Recent years have witnessed encouraging advances in the use of neural networks (NNs) to approximate either value functions or strategies \cite{RY-YW-AT-JH-PA-IM:17} for stochastic games that model large, complex environments.
+{\revise Increasingly, agents in these settings incorporate machine learning components.} Recent years have witnessed encouraging advances in the use of neural networks (NNs) to approximate either value functions or strategies \cite{RY-YW-AT-JH-PA-IM:17} for stochastic games that model large, complex environments.
 Such \emph{end-to-end} NNs directly map environment states to Q-values or actions.
 This means that they have a relatively complex structure and a large number of weights and biases, since they interweave multiple tasks (e.g., object detection and recognition, decision making) within a single NN.
 An emerging trend in autonomous and robotic systems is \emph{neuro-symbolic} approaches, where some components that are synthesized from data (e.g., perception modules) are implemented as NNs, while others (e.g., nonlinear controllers) are formulated using traditional symbolic methods.
 This can greatly simplify the design and training process, and yield smaller NNs.

 Even with the above advances, there remains a lack of modelling and verification frameworks which can reason formally about the correctness of neuro-symbolic systems.
 Progress has been made on techniques for both multi-agent verification~\cite{MEA-EB-PK-AL:20,LDR-SD-RM-GM:20} and safe reinforcement learning~\cite{AVDC20} in this context, but without the ability to reason formally about stochasticity, which is crucial for modelling uncertainty.
 Elsewhere, concurrent stochastic games (CSGs) have been widely studied~\cite{JVDW:78,BT:89,JF-KV:97,JP-BS-BP-OP:15,DB:18}, and also integrated into formal modelling and verification frameworks~\cite{MK-GN-DP-GS:21}, but primarily in the context of \emph{finite} state spaces, which are insufficient for many real-life systems.